borbware/unity-basics-course/unity-cookbook/2d-animation.md

 * Click *Create* to create a new animation (.anim) file, or a ***clip***
   * Good ideas to have separate animation files for *Idle*, *Jumping*, *Running*, etc...
   * Name the first clip ***Player_Idle***

+---

+![](imgs/animation-window.png)
 * Drag sprites to your Animation timeline
+  * ***Note:*** The final frame duration is less than the others.
+For an easy fix, add the first frame as a duplicate to the end
 * Set *Samples* to a lower value to make your new animation less frantic

----

-![](imgs/animation-window.png)
-* Create new clips in the Player_Idle dropdown
+* You can create new clips in the Player_Idle dropdown
 ## Animator controller

 * When you created new clips, an ***Animator Controller Asset*** was created